ryantanlien/gcs-drone-app/README.md

 # Ground Control Station(GCS) application for DVD
 This software is serves as a user-facing application to control drones that autonomously search for and follow other drones.

-It is meant to be used in conjuction with a live video-analytics application as well as

 Uses JavaFX, Spring Boot, PF4J and LuciadLightspeed

  ## Features